ofajs/ofa-v4-docs/docs/en/docs/create-app/index.md

-# Develop Applications
+# Introduction

 Apart from developing components, `ofa.js` can also be used to develop fully functional applications.

 `ofa.js` integrates applications as an `o-app` component, allowing you to quickly create applications by directly using this tag.
 This approach simplifies and streamlines the process of application creation.

-In addition, the official `ofa.js` also provides a complete **routing** and **SSG (Static Site Generation)** solution, which helps developers build more robust applications.
-These features can accelerate the development process, allowing you to focus on the logic and user experience of the application without worrying too much about the underlying details.
+In addition, the official `ofa.js` also provides a complete **routing** and **SSG (Static Site Generation)** solution to help developers build more robust applications.
+These features can speed up the development process, allowing you to focus on the logic and user experience of your application without worrying too much about the underlying details.

 ```html
 <!DOCTYPE html>